davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-11-02-start-cmapplicationdeployment-takes-forever-complete-configmgr.md

 Other people already confirmed this problem and I actually had to go and use WMI again to create the deployment.

 Using WMI each deployment creation took only about 5 seconds.
 So what’s the deal here?
 I don’t know but I already filed a bug on connect for that.
-If you’re experiencing the same issue, then go on connect.microsoft.com and add some information to the bug. –> <a href="https://connect.microsoft.com/ConfigurationManagervnext/feedback/details/807564/mvp-start-cmapplicationdeployment-takes-a-very-long-time" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'https://connect.microsoft.com/ConfigurationManagervnext/feedback/details/807564/mvp-start-cmapplicationdeployment-takes-a-very-long-time', 'https://connect.microsoft.com/ConfigurationManagervnext/feedback/details/807564/mvp-start-cmapplicationdeployment-takes-a-very-long-time']);" >https://connect.microsoft.com/ConfigurationManagervnext/feedback/details/807564/mvp-start-cmapplicationdeployment-takes-a-very-long-time</a>
+If you’re experiencing the same issue, then go on connect.microsoft.com and add some information to the bug. –> [https://connect.microsoft.com/ConfigurationManagervnext/feedback/details/807564/mvp-start-cmapplicationdeployment-takes-a-very-long-time](https://connect.microsoft.com/ConfigurationManagervnext/feedback/details/807564/mvp-start-cmapplicationdeployment-takes-a-very-long-time)

 Here’s part of the script I used to create and application via WMI.